Felixmil/XMLAdventure/README.md

 A Shiny App to build xml compendium elements.
 The xml Outputs follow the Lion's Den style guide so you can easily import it to the app.

 ### Motivations
-writing xml directly in text edit is hard and error prone, but [GM 5 is so great !](https://donfarland.com/technology/introduction-to-lions-den-game-master-5) .
+Writing xml directly in text edit is hard and error prone, but [GM 5 is so great !](https://donfarland.com/technology/introduction-to-lions-den-game-master-5) .

 ### Features